almostearthling/when-command/support/docs/tasks.md

 Other, specific tasks may be added - which actually are specialized versions of the above mentioned ones.

-In all editors, the task _Name_ is mandatory and must be an alphanumeric string beginning with a letter or an underscore.
+In all editors, the task _Name_ is mandatory and must be an alphanumeric string beginning with a letter or an underscore.[^1]

 ## Command